thaisdamasseno/spotify-playlist-downloader-with-windows-gui/readmegui.txt

 First Time Setup (Only needs to be done right after downloading)

-Step 1: Enter Spotify Login Credentials (WARNING CREDENTIALS ARE STORED IN PLANE TEXT) Step 2: Click the "npm install" button and wait for it to put some shit in this window.
+Step 1: Enter Spotify Login Credentials (WARNING CREDENTIALS ARE STORED IN PLAIN TEXT) Step 2: Click the "npm install" button and wait for it to put some shit in this window.

 How To Get Playlist URL